AprilSylph/XKit-Rewritten/CONTRIBUTING.md

 All pull requests must be compatible with the repository license (GPL-3.0).

-Guidelines for contributors:
+#### Guidelines for contributors:
-1. Give your pull request a descriptive, but concise title.
+- Give your pull request a descriptive, but concise title.
 It may be used as part of the next release's patch notes.
-2. Start your pull request body with a high-level (user-understandable) description of what the changes do.
+- Start your pull request body with a high-level (user-understandable) description of what the changes do.
-3. Once your pull request has been opened, don't amend or squash commits.
+- Once your pull request has been opened, don't amend or squash commits.
 Force-pushing to apply a rebase is okay.
-4. Address all feedback, and address it in the pull request; don't use outside channels to discuss pull request feedback with maintainers.
+- Address all feedback, and address it in the pull request; don't use outside channels to discuss pull request feedback with maintainers.
-5. Close any pull requests that you don't intend to update.
+- Close any pull requests that you don't intend to update.
 The project maintainers may still reopen and merge these into development branches at a later date if needed.

-Guidelines for maintainers:
+#### Guidelines for maintainers:
-1. If you have to give criticism, always be as constructive as possible.
+- If you have to give criticism, always be as constructive as possible.
-2. Always try to include code suggestions when requesting changes.
+- Always try to include code suggestions when requesting changes.
-3. Try not to ask questions in change-requesting reviews.
+- Try not to ask questions in change-requesting reviews.
 Ideally, general questions should be asked in non-review comments, and questions on specific parts of files should be in neutral reviews.
-4. If your review is requested, but you do not intend to review the pull request, let the contributor know and remove the request.

 ---